Targeted killing by Israel: Opponents of targeted killings

 Opponents of Israel's policy of targeted killings claim that it violates the laws of war.
 They argue that these targeted killings are extrajudicial, which violates the norms and values of a democratic society.

 Some question whether the IDF claims of no other way is correct and debate the secret process of IDF deliberations.
 Moreover, many feel that actual injury and death of innocent bystanders, unintended as they may be, makes a strong claim against targeted killings.
 Some hold that such strikes do not reduce terrorism, but encourage more recruits to join militant factions, and are a setback to the Middle East peace process.

-In 2003, 27 Israeli Air Force pilots composed a letter of protest to the Air Force commander Dan Halutz, announcing their refusal to continue and perform attacks on targets within Palestinian population centers, and claiming that the occupation of the Palestinians "morally corrupts the fabric of Israeli society".
-After more than 30 signed, 4 later recanted.
-One, an El Al pilot, was threaten with dismissal and another lost his civilian job.